-This carrot pizza has carrot in the base and in the carrot pizza sauce!
-The carrot gives it a subtly sweet flavour and adds a lovely orange colour.
+This Carrot Pizza has carrot in the simple crust and in the carrot pizza sauce!
+The carrots give it a subtly sweet flavour and add a lovely orange colour.

 I added carrot puree to the simple pizza sauce, so that we could get a bit more veg into the meal - something I always try to do!

 This recipe makes a family-sized batch of pizza dough with a thin crust.

 I cut half of it into carrot shapes, and left the rest of it as a big, sliceable rectangle for the grown ups.

 We often make pizza at home and I love adding veg to colour the crust.

 My kids adore our Beet Pizza with it's vibrant purple crust as well as this bright orange carrot crust (with a little help from turmeric)!

 Make a naturally green pizza with this easy Spinach Pizza crust!